-The effect of window size selection and comparison of the training times of the models can be seen in Figure 9.
-In Figure 9(a), using different window sizes affects the F_1 score.
-Since GRU and LSTM have long-term memory, accuracy increases with increasing window size.
+Fig. 9.
+The effect of window size selection, and comparison of the training times

+As can be seen from Fig. 9 (a), using different window sizes affects the F-1 score.
+Since GRU and LSTM have long-term memory, accuracy increases with increasing the window size.
 However, analysis success may decrease, as very long window sizes can make it difficult to remember historical data.
-Since RNN cannot analyze long sequences, its performance decreases rapidly, and the model gets worse results than C-GRU and LSTM.
-The obtained results from the CNN and dAE models are not good enough for real-time analysis.

-More accurate results can be obtained if an individual model is trained for each appliance, which is called an appliance-specific model.
-In this case, nine different models need to be trained for nine different appliances, the total training time of which takes about 13 h.
-As seen in Figure 9(a), the F_1 score difference between the multilabel C-GRU and appliance-specific approach is very small.
-However, there is a big difference in training time.
+Since RNN cannot analyze long sequences, its performance decreases rapidly and the model gets worse results than C-GRU and LSTM.
+The obtained results from CNN and dAE models are not good enough for real-time analysis.
+More accurate results can be obtained if an individual model is trained for each appliance, which is called appliance-specific model.
+In this case, nine different models need to be trained for nine different appliances, the total training time of which takes about 13 hours.
+As seen in Fig. 9 (a), the F-1 score difference between the multi-label C-GRU and appliance-specific approach is very small.
+However, there is a big difference between training time.
 Other disadvantages of the appliance-specific model are that each trained model takes up extra space on the hard drive and must be run separately, which requires extra hardware.
-This can be a significant constraint since NILM algorithms will potentially be deployed at the household or building level.
-This implies the use of embedded edge-computing systems or even existing home or building energymanagement systems with limited computational resources.
+This can be a significant constraint since NILM algorithms will potentially be deployed at household or building level.
+This implies the use of embedded edgecomputing systems or even existing home or building energy management systems (HEMS, BEMS) with limited computational resources.

 Considering the training times of other models, it is seen that CNN and dAE are trained faster since their trainings are done based on matrix multiplication.
-Because GRU, LSTM, and RNN are memory-based models, their training periods are longer.
-Although RNN is trained in a shorter time compared to GRU and LSTM, its analysis success remains insufficient.
-GRU can be trained faster than LSTM, and slightly better results can be achieved.
+Because GRU, LSTM and RNN are memory-based models, their training period is longer.
+Although RNN is trained in a shorter time compare to GRU and LSTM, its analysis success remains insufficient.
+GRU can be trained faster and slightly better results can be achieved than LSTM.

-Also, the same C-GRU model can be used for energy disaggregation, only the activation function of the output layer should be changed to linear and the training loss function to mean squared error.
-The obtained results for MWs, DWs, and CMs for simple aggregated data examples are shown in Figure 10.
+Also, the same C-GRU model can be used for energy disaggregation.
+Only the activation function of the output layer should be changed to linear, and the training loss function to mean squared error.
+The obtained results for MW, DW, and CM for simple aggregated data examples are shown in Fig. 10.